lpurdy01/crypto-knowledge-map/notes/What_is_an_Exchange.md

-0{"What is an Exchange"}-->10["How to Setup a Wallet"] 0{"What is an Exchange"}-->11["How to Setup an Exchange Account"] 0{"What is an Exchange"}-->12["Passwords Logins 2 Factor Authentication"]
+0{"What is an Exchange"}-->10["How to Setup a Wallet"] 0{"What is an Exchange"}-->11["How to Setup an Exchange Account"] 0{"What is an Exchange"}-->12["Passwords Logins 2 Factor Authentication"] click 1 "../What_is_Bitcoin" "What is Bitcoin" click 2 "../How_Supply_and_Demand_Works" "How Supply and Demand Works" click 3 "../What_are_Markets" "What are Markets" click 4 "../What_Can_Go_Wrong_With_a_Transaction" "What Can Go Wrong With a Transaction" click 5 "../How_a_Transaction_Works" "How a Transaction Works" click 6 "../What_is_a_Blockchain_Explorer" "What is a Blockchain Explorer" click 7 "../What_is_a_DEX" "What is a DEX" click 8 "../What_About_Banks" "What About Banks" click 9 "../Security_Concerns_For_Exchanges" "Security Concerns For Exchanges" click 10 "../How_to_Setup_a_Wallet" "How to Setup a Wallet" click 11 "../How_to_Setup_an_Exchange_Account" "How to Setup an Exchange Account" click 12 "../Passwords_Logins_2_Factor_Authentication" "Passwords Logins 2 Factor Authentication"
 ```